 Whether you want your cheesecake baked or not, it is completely up to you!

 People really liked their stamps

 You used to be able to buy cheesecake-flavored postage stamps.

 Cheesecake contains a good amount of vitamin A, riboflavin, protein, and phosphorus.

 Cheesecake is considered a torte.

 In ancient Greece, cheesecake was a popular wedding “cake” and it was part of their tradition for the bride to make it and serve it to her husband as a nice gesture.

 Why We Love National Cheesecake Day

-Cheesecake is rather dull-looking (but not tasting!)—but it's easy to transform into a masterpiece.
+Despite it's creamy taste, cheesecake is rather dull-looking.
+Luckily, the freshness and flexibility of its ingredients can take a cheesecake from ordinary to extraordinary!
 All you have to do is add a topping.
-Pop a few blueberries, strawberries, or cherries on top, add a dribble of chocolate sauce, and voila—you've turned your kitchen into a Michelin Star restaurant.
+Pop a few blueberries, strawberries or cherries on top, add a dribble of chocolate sauce, and voila—you've turned your kitchen into a Michelin Star restaurant.

 Cheesecake was originally invented by the ancient Greeks.
-When Rome conquered Greece, the Romans loved the recipe so much that they coopted it and modified it to include crushed cheese and eggs, and to bake it under a hot brick and serve it warm.
+When Rome conquered Greece, the Romans loved the recipe so much that they coopted it and modified it by including crushed cheese and eggs.
+Then, they baked the cheesecake under a hot brick and served it warm.